 You can download a free e-book (PDF) edition here.

 LOOMINGS is named after the first chapter of Moby-Dick, and several titles reference quotations from the novel.
 On one level I hope the series evokes what Herman Melville saw prophetically in the 1850’s: American industrial history as a never-ending pursuit of wealth and the domination of ‘savage’ nature, even at our own expense.

 However, the works are not intended to be narrative or to illustrate events in Melville’s novel.
 The paintings, like the book, are for me largely about the confrontation of our own ignorance, our melancholy quest for knowledge, reality, and enlightenment in an unknowable universe.

 Influences for the series include Melville, Turner, Ryder, Pollock, Kline, and to a lesser extent Anselm Keifer.
 The paintings came about as I was rereading Moby-Dick, which I’ve come to see as a vast, American prose poem epic containing the history and future of America and the entire cosmos.

-Although my painting has always had roots in the landscape, these works allow me to grapple explicitly with painting’s basic task of pushing the material to represent the immaterial.
+Although my painting has always had roots in the landscape (or sea-scape), these works allow me to grapple explicitly with painting’s basic task of pushing the material to represent the immaterial.
 They bring a lot of things together for me, referencing what I’ve long felt is our culture’s haunted and complex relationship with nature and history by synthesizing contemporary visual and literary symbolism from resonant works of art and literature of the past.